-Finally, save the laid-out work in fdi file format (for opening again in Draw Network or in Network Publisher) and in bmp or pdf or emf/wmf (only supported in Network Publisher).
+Finally, save the laid-out work in fdi file format (for opening again in Draw Network or in Network Publisher).
+You can also save it in bmp or bitmap-pdf format (standard Network) or in emf/wmf or vector-pdf formats (Network Publisher).
 The bmp file can be imported into MS Office or layout software as a limited-resolution non-editable graphic.

 The emf file can be imported into MS Office or layout software as a high resolution, editable graphic.
 After importing the emf or wmf graphic, ungrouping the graphic object is normally required.
 Font sizes and graphic re-scaling will depend on the application.
 For example Powerpoint may not handle the graphic identically to Word, Corel Draw, or Adobe Illustrator, therefore plan to spend some time on tweaking the graphic after import.
-The reward for using emf or wmf is the high resolution: to see the striking difference in resolution, magnify Fig. 36 or Fig. 37 and compare this to the bitmap in Fig. 5 at high magnification.
+The reward for using emf or wmf or vector-pdf is the high resolution: to see the striking difference in resolution, magnify Fig. 36 or Fig. 37 and compare this to the bitmap in Fig. 5 at high magnification.

 Note: In the current software version, the fdi file is saved specific to the display setting of the computer on which it was saved.
 This means that the size and position of the network graphic may change if the file is opened on a different computer.
-If you plan to exchange fdi files during a project, it would make sense to agree on a consensus setting and to put this information into the file name (e.g. DNA_multi_MJ_2_epsilon_20_display1400x1200.fdi).
+If you plan to exchange fdi files during a project, it would make sense to agree on a consensus setting and to put this information into the file name (e.g. DNA\multi\MJ\2\epsilon\20\display1400x1200.fdi).

-2.2.4.1 Node and pie chart colouring in Network Publisher 1.1.0.6
+2.2.4.1 Node and pie chart colouring in Network Publisher 2.0.0.0

-Node colouring and pies are increasingly used within network graphics to display additional information in a network, for example geographic affiliation, haplogroup, or ethnic affiliation of each sequence or taxon.
+Node colouring and pies are increasingly used within network graphics to display additional information in a network, for example geographic affiliation, haplogroup, or ethnic affiliation of each sequence or STR-profile.
 Colour-coded nodes and pies can also be used to help analysis and interpretation, for example whether the geographic origins of sequences correlate with their relationships within the network.